Not My Job: We Quiz Comedian Aidy Bryant On '80s Brians

-SAGAL: And here's the lead singer from AC/DC doing a vacuum commercial.
+SAGAL: And here's the lead singer of AC/DC doing a vacuum commercial.

 SAGAL: Yeah.
 Chioke, how did Aidy Bryant do on our quiz?

-I'ANSON: Aidy is very funny.
-And she got two out of three right, making her a winner.
+I'ANSON: Aidy is very funny, and she got 2 out of 3 right, making her a winner.